stratapp-ai/stratapp-ai.github.io/pricing.md

     It is also easy to deploy specific pages of the app, right down to individual users, thereby making your rollout progressive and hopefully eliminating the need for end user training.

-    Most clients are up and running within 2 cups of tea or coffee, a far cry from the weeks or months it usually takes to deploy and achieve time-to-value on org-wide software.
+    Most clients are up and running within 2 cups of tea or coffee, a far cry from the weeks or months it usually takes to deploy and achieve time-to-value on high value software.

     We offer the following implementation support:

     * Getting Started - step by step article on our knowledge base
-    * Video Tutorials - for each key section of the app
     * In-App Help Hints - for a quick explanation of key pages
     * Knowledge Base - searchable articles
-    * In-App Boards - connecting end users directly with our product team, including your ability to ask questions, vote on new feature ideas and view features that have been added to our overall roadmap
+    * In-App Canny Boards - connecting end users directly with our product team, including your ability to ask questions, vote on new feature ideas and view features that have been added to our overall roadmap
     * Support Tickets - emailing support when required

     We are also building up a network of consultants who can assist clients with getting started on #stratapp.